facebook/docusaurus/docs/guides-blog.md

 To do this:

 1. Create a file `index.html` in `website/static/`.
 1. Place the contents of the template below into `website/static/index.html`
 1. Customize the `<title>` of `website/static/index.html`
 1. Delete the dynamic landing page `website/pages/en/index.js`

-> Now, when Docusaurus generates or builds your site, it will copy the file from `static/index.html` and place it in the site's main folder.
+> Now, when Docusaurus generates or builds your site, it will copy the file from `static/index.html` and place it in the site's main directory.
 The static file is served when a visitor arrives on your page.
 When the page loads it will redirect the visitor to `/blog`.

 You can use this template: